 Mehmed II earned the epithet Fatih or “the Conqueror” when he captured Constantinople in 1453, and it’s lucky for him that he did, really.
 If he didn’t already have a slick nickname by the time of his failed effort to capture Belgrade, I can imagine he might have been saddled with a much less flattering one instead.
 Well, at least behind his back, anyway.

 After Constantinople, Mehmed’s gaze naturally kept moving west (he was particularly keen on reuniting the “two Romes” by capturing the actual Rome), and the next major target on the road to central Europe was Hungary.
 The regular reader and/or fan of late medieval European history will note that 15th century Hungary was a genuine military heavyweight, capable of slugging it out with the Ottomans or, really, just about anybody.
-They owed their military success to two factors: their early adoption of firearms and field artillery (and of innovative tactics employing those weapons like the “wagon fortress”), and the presence of their great general, John Hunyadi (d.
-1456 but that’s not a spoiler), the warlord of Transylvania.
+They owed their military success to two factors: their early adoption of firearms and field artillery (and of innovative tactics employing those weapons like the “wagon fortress”), and the presence of a great general, Transylvanian warlord John Hunyadi (d.
+1456 but that’s not a spoiler).
 Hunyadi had beaten the Ottomans several times in the early 1440s, and though the Ottomans had achieved a measure of revenge by defeating him at the Battle of Varna in 1444 and the (Second) Battle of Kosovo in 1448, he was still around and his army was still a pretty tough nut to crack.

 Even with his advance preparations, Hunyadi wasn’t ready when Mehmed’s forces arrived at Belgrade on July 4, 1456.
-The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by Mehmed’s army, but they had one big advantage on their side: Belgrade castle.
+The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by the Ottomans, but they had one big advantage on their side: Belgrade castle.
 This was a massive fortress with three different levels and sturdy walls.
 Even with an undermanned garrison defending it would take considerable time for the Ottomans to break through the defenses.
 While Hunyadi wasn’t quite in position to counter the Ottoman offensive when they arrived, he was going to be able to come to Belgrade’s relief long before Mehmed would be able to get through those walls.
 In fact, it only took him 10 days—his relief force arrived on July 14 and began by punching through the Ottoman fleet blockading the city, so that he could bring in his army and lots of much-needed supplies.

 An Ottoman miniature of the Siege of Belgrade (Wikimedia Commons)